grantholle/orangehrm-api/README.md

 ---

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.
+This is a very light client for the OrangeHRM API.
+It does not support all the capabilities of the API currently and is a work in progress.

 ## Installation